 “I don’t remember this being a concern for me ever.
 Other than looking annoying in reports, or being unable to remove the user if they own a database, but I don’t think it affects server operations.
 You can just pick sa for consistency.”

 “I don’t think to own a database by SA or any other user should be of any concern.
 What matters is who is performing ‘what’ in your database.
 So, it is a good idea to create users with valid privileges.
 For simplicity, you can specify the owner as SA.”

-Ok so, it is for sure that this is NOT the best practice!
-I would like to join Andreas Wolter (sp_Blitz page also refers to this page in the ‘To Fix the Problem Long Term’ section) and emphasizes that using the SA account as a database owner is the WORST practice actually and personally I think this should be highlighted on every blog and in every documentation, related to this topic.
+The current situation is that using the SA account as a database owner is the WORST practice.
+I personally think this should be highlighted on every blog and in every documentation, related to this topic.

 SELECT name FROM sys.databases WHERE is_trustworthy_on = 1 AND name != 'msdb'

-sp_Blitz has a check as well, which checks the default settings of the databases (including TRUSTWORTHY as a default value of 0) and reports every database, which has non-default settings, but the script skips the system databases.
+The sp_Blitz script that checks the SQL Server health also checks the default settings of the databases (including TRUSTWORTHY as a default value of 0) and reports every database which has non-default settings.
+However, the script skips the system databases.

-There is a code sample in the article, which lists the databases that have the TRUSTWORTHY bit ON and whose database owner belongs to the sysadmin server role:
+There is a code sample in the article, which lists the databases that have the TRUSTWORTHY bit ON, and whose database owners belong to the sysadmin server role: